 Employers should place signs around the workplace letting workers know about the cameras.
 The level of surveillance should be the bare minimum necessary to meet the employer’s business interests.

-The Office of the Information & Privacy Commissioner for BC investigates complaints against private companies and BC government bodies who misuse your personal information.
+The Office of the Information & Privacy Commissioner for BC investigates complaints against private companies and BC government bodies who misuse personal information.

-The Office of the Privacy Commissioner of Canada investigates complaints against federal government institutions and organizations in federally-regulated industries who misuse your personal information.
+The Office of the Privacy Commissioner of Canada investigates complaints against federal government institutions and organizations in federally-regulated industries who misuse personal information.